gnramsay/trekpedia/README.md

-# Trekpedia
+# Trekpedia JSON

-Star Trek TV/Film episode database scraped from web sources in JSOn format for imclusion in a later API.
-This is a work in progress which will follow the path `Scraper` -> `Backend` -> `Frontend`.
+Star Trek TV/Film episode database scraped from web sources and provided in JSON format.

+Currently really just a geek project for me to get familiar with Python web-scraping, and provide data for API development.

-All copyright to the 'Star Trek' name belongs to [ViacomCBS][viacomcbs].
+All copyright to the 'Star Trek' name and data belongs to [ViacomCBS][viacomcbs].

 All data in this project has been mined from the [Wikipedia Star Trek page][wst] and associated subpages under the [Fair Use][fup] principal.

+The license below only applies to the **SOURCE CODE**.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)